Russian River Pliny The Younger (Triple IPA)

 1 oz Columbus hops (14%) - dry hop #4 (added to brite tank, steeped 3 days)

 *It's been said that moving the addition of simple sugars like corn sugar to the end of fermentation can help if you have attenuation problems.
 (We've never had issues so we always add to the boil per our recipe).
 If you prefer to add at the end of fermentation, heat up some distilled water to near boiling (above 180F) and stir in about 1lb of sugar.
 Let it cool and add directly to the fermenter.
 Keep doing this every 2-3 days until all of the sugar is used up.
 Why is this said to help with attenuation?
 Yeast likes to eat simple sugars (like corn sugar) first before it attacks the more complex ones produced by the grain.
 By giving the yeast only the 'less tasty' stuff (complex sugars) first they're more likely to finish it all before moving on the 'tasty stuff' (simple sugars).
-Giving them both at the same time is like giving your kids dinner and desert at the same time.
-They'll eat desert first and then be too full to eat their dinner.
-Given them dinner first, and there's always room for desert. 😉
+Giving them both at the same time is like giving your kids dinner and dessert at the same time.
+They'll eat dessert first and then be too full to eat their dinner.
+Given them dinner first, and there's always room for dessert. 😉

 **If you prefer to use liquid yeast, Wyeast 1056 American Ale or White Labs WLP001 California Ale are excellent choices as they are the same clean fermenting Chico strain as US-05.
 You'll need ~960 billion cells (9-10 fresh packs) or an equivalent starter.